hitomtao/zencart-style/README.md

 You can now edit the various files in the src folder as desired and your changes will be immediately reflected in the browser.

-When you are done, press `CTRL C` to stop the livereload process and run `npm run prod` to create compressed, production ready assets for ZENCART.
+When you are done, press `CTRL C` to stop the livereload process and run `npm run prod` to create compressed, production ready assets for Zen Cart.

 If you created a fork earlier, you can push your production changes to your fork and then create a pull request with your changes.

-See the ZENCART guide to contributing to the project at this [LINK] (http://docs.zen-cart.com/Contributing/main).
+See the Zen Cart guide to contributing to the project at this [LINK] (http://docs.zen-cart.com/Contributing/main).